phpman > man > sg_seek(8)

 Without this option, the DEVICE returns after it has completed transferring all, or

-returns after it has done sanity checks on the cdb (e.g. making sure the LBA is
+turns after it has done sanity checks on the cdb (e.g. making sure the LBA is greater

-greater than the number of available blocks) and before it does the transfer into
+than the number of available blocks) and before it does the transfer into the cache.

 Note that even when this option is given, the return status from the PRE-FETCH com‐